Frequently Asked Questions

 Are you hiring?
 Can I work for On The Grow?

 We are not currently hiring.
-On The Grow operates as a two-person team (CJ and Mandi), and we do not have plans to expand our team at this time.
+On The Grow operates as a two-person team, and we do not have plans to expand at this time.
 We do not accept applications for employment, partnerships, or collaborations unless we publicly announce an opening.

 Can I say I was "trained by On The Grow" if I took your Masterclass?